Divide and Confer: Aggregating Information without Verification: Introduction

-A natural solution to this problem is verification.
-In particular, it might be possible to compare a source's report to that of the others and punish them collectively in case of disagreement.
-This strategy is effective when agents' information sets overlap to such an extent that each individual's information is largely dispensable.\footnote{For instance, \citet{krishna2001model} show how to extract information perfectly when two senders have the same information. \citet{gerardi2009aggregation} show a similar result with large populations.
-In these settings, in addition to having information that is valuable to an uninformed receiver, the senders' information can be used as a verification tool to incentivize truth-telling.} However, when information is divided among individuals as in the aforementioned examples, cross-verification is not possible: no individual has information that can be used to verify the claims of another.\footnote{Verification mechanisms often rely on fact checking, which is known to be costly to implement.
-Fact checking is often noisy and, despite social media companies' efforts, fairly ineffective.
-For example, since February 2025, Meta stopped fact checking to a great extent.
-For an example of ineffectiveness of fact checking in France, see \citet{barrera2020facts}.} A natural question then arises: Even though verification is impossible, is there some other way for a decision maker to benefit from information being divided across many agents?
-Specifically, how does dealing with a large number of senders affect optimal aggregation?
+A standard solution is verification: comparing a source's report to those of others and punishing them collectively in case of disagreement.
+This strategy is especially effective when agents' information sets overlap to such an extent that each individual's information is largely dispensable.\footnote{For instance, \citet{krishna2001model} show how to extract information perfectly when two senders have the same information. \citet{gerardi2009aggregation} show a similar result with large populations. } However, in the aforementioned examples, it is not at all clear that individual's information sets do overlap sufficiently to make cross-verification effective.
+Indeed, when information is divided so each person has some unique piece of indispensable information, it is impossible to verify one person\textquoteright s report against that of another.
+This raises our main question: how should a decision maker elicit information when information is divided across a large population and cross-verification is impossible?